 If you do healthy eating at all, you really should get the two cookbooks from Trim Healthy Mama!
 They are simply wonderful.
 I know there are a lot of people that struggle with things not tasting as right to them and struggle eating them.
-The best thing you can do in that situation is get off of sugar and the high carb foods (white flour, white rice, POTATOES, and yes, pasta) completely for a while.
+The best thing you can do in that situation is get completely off of sugar and the high carb foods (white flour, white rice, POTATOES, and yes, pasta) for a while.
 Eat simply cooked foods for a few weeks, grilled, sauteed, and baked meats with vegetables you do like.
 If you are not a fan of veggies, try roasting them, as it brings out the sweetness in them.

 The other thing to do is to find an alternative natural sweetener.
 Xylitol is a good place to start.
 But you need to know two things, first that you can overdo it and it can cause you to have some intestinal discomfort and/or very loose bowel movements.
 So, you want to use it in moderation.
 And secondly, when you are looking for a xylitol to use, read the source of the xylitol.
 I choose not to use one that is derived from corn because it is hard to find a pure corn.
 (Oh! and if you have a dog be sure it doesn’t eat anything with xylitol in it because it can be deadly for them.)

 The other natural sweetener you want to find a version you can acquire a taste for is stevia.
 My preferred stevia is stevia glycerite but I have learned to like Trim Healthy Mama’s Pure Stevia Extract Powder as well.
 We use a variety of sweeteners to avoid intestinal distress.
 But yet, it still sneaks in on us occasionally and we need to assess where we overdid it.
 It can be a bit of a puzzle some times (but worth it for all the delicious yumminess).